-I believe that lesbian content is important because it provides a space in the world that shows lesbians that we are not abnormal.
-It provides a haven, if you like and shows women who find other women attractive that they are not alone in the world.
+Lesbian content is important because it provides a space in the world that shows lesbians that we are not abnormal.
+It provides a haven, if you like, creating a space where women who find other women attractive are not alone in the world.

 Here are some of the things that I believe are important:

 I think this is important because seeing ourselves in the media normalizes us.